Tesla Real-Time Insurance

 How Much You Drive

-The more miles you drive, the more likely you are of being involved in an accident.
+The more miles you drive, the more likely you are to be involved in an accident.
 Driving fewer miles lowers your premium.
+Increased FSD (Supervised) usage will reduce your premium as well.

 What Vehicle You Drive